-PI 3.2.1 The fishery-specific management system has clear, specific objectives designed to achieve the outcomes expressed by MSC's Principles 1 and 2
+PI 3.2.1 The fishery-specific management system has clear, sp achieve the outcomes expressed by MSC's Principles

-Scoring Issue SG 60 SG 80 SG 100
+Scoring g Issue SG 60 SG 80 SG 100

 Objective es

 a Guide Post Objectives, which are broadly consistent with achieving the outcomes expressed by MSC's Principles 1 and 2, are implicit within the fishery-specific management system.
 Short and long-term objectives, which are consistent with achieving the outcomes expressed by MSC's Principles 1 and 2, are explicit within the fishery-specific management system.
 Well defined and measurable short and long-term objectives, which are demonstrably consistent with achieving the outcomes expressed by MSC's Principles 1 and 2, are explicit within the fishery-specific management system.

 Met?
 Yes Yes Yes